 Do you offer a written sales contract?
 What are the important points of the contract?

 Yes.
 The contract outlines my responsibilities to the adopter per CFA and TICA ethical breeder standards, all of which are covered on this page.
 We will be happy to email you a contract if you'd like to review it.

 Payment is expected at kitten pick up, cash is accepted.
 For cats/kittens being shipped/delivered full payment is required before shipping/delivery.

 Can you visit or have a tour of the cattery?
 Has the cattery been inspected?

 Occasionally, but not usually.
 Our cattery is our home; health, safety, and security are top priority.
 Our cattery is professionally inspected and holds the highest awards possible from both cat TICA and CFA.
-We were awarded TICA’s Outstanding Cattery designation and awarded CFA’s Cattery of Excellence in both 2010, 2011, 2012, 2013 and 2014.
+We were awarded TICA’s Outstanding Cattery designation and awarded CFA’s Cattery of Excellence yearly since 2010.

 *How does this question help you?
 This is another question with many points of view, let’s explore a few.

 *Many are given advice to never adopt a pet from a breeder that doesn’t allow you to tour their facility.
 While this sounds like good advice and we can all understand why it is, it’s just not practical or safe to allow complete strangers to parade to and through your home.

 *Security.
 While letting potential adopters visit is an enjoyable experience for us and you; it’s also an opportunity for less savory characters to use our kittens to check our security measures, right down to what cars we drive, so they know when we aren't home.